yannikbehr/pumahu/README.md

 This is a stochastic embedding of the model described by Hurst et al. [2014] to compute energy and mass input required to account for observed temperature changes in Mt.
 Ruapehu's crater lake.
-It has an interactive component which is currently implemented as a [Jupyter notebook](http://nbviewer.jupyter.org/github/ipython/ipython/blob/3.x/examples/Notebook/Index.ipynb).

 ### Installation